If Tomorrow Comes (miniseries): Production and broadcast

-The role of con artist Tracy required 16 disguises for Smith, who called the miniseries "a very classy soap opera" that is "fun and adventuresome".
+To play Tracy Whitney, Smith used sixteen different costumes, including a scene where she dons a latex mask, black hood, and wig to pose as an elderly woman.
+She called the miniseries "a very classy soap opera" that is "fun and adventuresome".
 The seven-hour miniseries was broadcast on CBS in three parts on March 16, 17 and 18, 1986.
+It drew a respectable audience and placed as the top 15th show in the Nielsen ratings.

 Home media

 If Tomorrow Comes was released on VHS by Anchor Bay on September 30, 1997 (318 minutes), and in a two-disc DVD set from Image Entertainment on March 1, 2011 (313 minutes).